urcsc174/course-documentation/project4-data-entry-application/instructions.md

 **The goal** of this project is to start with an existing website (another team's Project 3) and...

 - Power the student index page from Project 3 (the F-pattern page) with a **backend database** to display the student information
-- Create a **new front-end web form** on a new webpage to fill that database
+- Create a **new front-end web form** on a new webpage to add records to that database (and update and delete records)
 - Style the front-end web form using a **CSS Framework**

 **The purpose** of this project is to work as a team to practice new skills: building a web application that has both a front-end and a back-end, and integrating it into an existing website